 Middleton, Neilson’s printer, writer, and bookseller, also became a lay preacher at Centenary Methodist Chapel in 1838, and by 1844 was superintendent of the Sunday schools in the Saint-Louis suburbs and corresponding secretary of the Quebec Auxiliary Bible Society.

 In May 1847 there was a political crisis over the question of local responsible government in the colonies.
 Neilson battled against Francis Hincks* and Robert Baldwin*.
-On 18 May 1847, Middleton left Neilson’s Gazette and with Charles Saint-Michel set up a rival publication, the Morning Chronicle, on the Côte de la Montagne, taking a stand for Canadian self-government and supporting the views of Lord Elgin [Bruce*], while attacking those of his predecessor Sir Charles Theophilus Metcalfe*.
+On 18 May 1847 Middleton left Neilson’s Gazette and with Charles Saint-Michel set up a rival publication, the Morning Chronicle, on the Côte de la Montagne, taking a stand for Canadian self-government and supporting the views of Lord Elgin [Bruce*] while attacking those of his predecessor, Charles Theophilus Metcalfe*.
 The new paper also announced its intention to emphasize commercial and shipping news, and to include more literary reviews than its rivals.
 Neilson, “Bookseller and Stationer,” continued to publish the Gazette, also at premises on Côte de la Montagne, writing fiery editorials till the eve of his death on 1 Feb.
 1848.
-Neilson’s third son, John, inherited, and hired Ronald MacDonald* as editor for the next three months.
+Neilson’s third son, John, inherited the publication and hired Ronald Macdonald* as editor for the next three months.
 Then he invited Robert Middleton to rejoin the Gazette as a partner.
 Within a few months the younger Neilson retired, leaving Middleton as editor, and from May 1849 as proprietor.
 The stationery and bookselling shop had been suspended on the death of John Neilson, but was revived by Middleton.

-Politically, Middleton swung the Gazette in the spring of 1849 into support of Baldwin and Louis-Hippolyte La Fontaine*, Hincks and Augustin-Norbert Morin*.
-L’Avenir, founded 1847 by Jean-Baptiste-Éric Dorion*, emerged as a rallying point for the late John Neilson’s followers.
+Politically, Middleton swung the Gazette in the spring of 1849 to support of Baldwin and Louis-Hippolyte La Fontaine*, Hincks and Augustin-Norbert Morin*.
+L’Avenir, founded in 1847 by Jean-Baptiste-Éric Dorion*, emerged as a rallying point for the late John Neilson’s followers.
 During the Hincks-Morin administration, the Gazette, still liberal, became the official government organ.
-Middleton took John T. Dawson into partnership in paper and shop in 1856.
+Middleton took John T. Dawson into partnership in the paper and shop in 1856.

 Middleton’s editorials, lively and direct, brought him wide respect as an accurate and impartial reporter.
 Like his predecessor, Neilson, whom he praised for being “always on the side of truth, honesty and virtue,” he had an attractive ironic touch and a gusto in political reporting.